 TRUTH: Once again, I only had matric when I started my business in 2014 and here I am.
 It is absolutely possible to start a business with no further education, although it is a great added advantage, it won’t determine your success, only you can do that

-Should you have any more questions about becoming a Virtual Assistant, you are more than welcome to book a call with me by clicking here .
+Should you have any more questions about becoming a Virtual Assistant, you are more than welcome to take a look at the different ways that I assist future and current Virtual Assistant’s here.